Mistakes I Made

 This is an unfamiliar skill for most people as none of us were taught this as kids.
 The prospect of feeling all your emotions may feel daunting.
 Many people are afraid they will drown if they let themselves “give in” to their feelings.
 I promise you the opposite is true!
 I work with my clients a lot on this skill alone.
 Read Space To Feel Your Emotions to learn more about emotions.

 3. Not Taking Care of Yourself

 When your partner has cancer you usually end up with more tasks on your plate.
 It may be following up with insurance or taking over some of the jobs around the home that your partner did.
-You may have to assist them getting dressed, eating, or medications.
+You may have to assist them with getting dressed, eating, or taking medications.
 With more on your plate, the first thing that often goes by the wayside is self care.
-I’m talking about regular exercise, eating healthy means, meditation, time alone or with friends.
+I’m talking about regular exercise, eating healthy meals, meditation or relaxation, time alone or with friends.
 What ever you were doing for just you is usually the first thing that gets eliminated.